 - Do not change ANY of the settings on the computers (in Word or with SPC as the homepage). - Because you'll be doing Revisions of papers in this class, save a copy of your papers on the hard drive of the computer you use in CM 123 in a folder in "My Documents."
-Also, save a copy of your papers in at least one other place as well; you can email a copy to yourself and/or save a copy on your flashdrive.
+Also, save a copy of your papers in at least one other place as well, such as in your email or on your flashdrive.
 Be leery of only saving papers to the SPC Domain because papers are occasionally lost in a black hole there.